alleach24/programming-path/README.md

 - A "Project Ideas" page that allows users to keep track of project ideas they've had so that even if they can't work on that project now they'll be able to rememeber it in the future

 Additional/Stretch Features:
-- Weekly/Monthly to-do lists
-  - Potential additional feature: a stats tracker to analyze how often the user meets their daily/weekly/monthly goals
+- A stats tracker to analyze how often the user meets their daily/weekly/monthly goals
 - A "Mentor/Partner" page that allows users to keep track of mentors and partners they have.
 By adding their mentors' and partners' specialties or areas of focus, it'll make it easier to find the right person to ask a question
   - For example, if you have one mentor who focuses on Front End and one who focuses on Back End, this page will help you remember who focuses on what so that if you have a specific question, you can ask the right person
 - An "Available/Popular Resources" page that lists popular resources for people to browse if they want to add things to their To-Do lists or Future Plans section